clangen/musikcube/README.md

 ## keyboard shortcuts

-the user interface is very new and will change considerably over time.

 the current hotkeys are generally based around holding the alt/meta key with your left thumb, and using the home row with your right hand.

 - `<TAB>` tabs between windows